collapsed-stacks/startups/questions/3005/does-a-confidentiality-agreement-need-to-be-signed-by-two-people-from-my-company.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-01-14
 - score: 2

-<p>I think those fields are just in case there are more than one person (i.e. partners) who are signing the agreement.
-If you are authorized to sign the document for your company then you can leave the other container blank.</p>
+I think those fields are just in case there are more than one person (i.e. partners) who are signing the agreement.
+If you are authorized to sign the document for your company then you can leave the other container blank.

 ## Answer 3285